MariaSernaZ/MariaSernaZ/README.md

 I´m a Junior Frontend Developer, who discovered a new passion, a new way of combining my creative and analytical skills: programming.

-Passionate about photography 📸, travel :airplane: and sports :sport:.
+Passionate about photography 📸, travel :airplane: and sports.

+**Knowledge**

 📫 **How to reach me**: